LiteLDev/LegacyScriptEngine/README.md

-# LiteLoaderBDS::ScriptEngine
+# LeviScript

-The script engine of LiteLoaderBDS, enabling plugin creation with scripting languages.
+A powerful engine enabling creating Minecraft Bedrock Server plugins with Python, JavaScript and Lua